gamermount56/sdk-readme/README.md

 ![quickstart_deck](Images/QuickStart/deck.png)

 6. Create a new game object on your scene hierarchy.
 Name it "DumpTangibleData"

-	+ Create a new script and call it "DumpTangibleData" also, start editing it
+7. Create a new script and call it "DumpTangibleData" also, start editing it

-7. Add `using System.Linq` to the usings
+	+ Add `using System.Linq` to the usings

-8. Add the following to the `Update` function:
-	`Tangible.SDK.TangibleManager.Instance.AliveObjects.ToList().ForEach(x => Debug.Log(x.ToString()));`
+	+ Add the following to the `Update` function: `Tangible.SDK.TangibleManager.Instance.AliveObjects.ToList().ForEach(x => Debug.Log(x.ToString()));`

 9. Press Play!

-10. Hover your mouse over the left hand side of the game view and press `X`
+10. Hover your mouse over the right (or left) hand side of the game view and press `X`
+	+ Each side of the screen will bring up a different half of the tiles available in the current deck.

 ![quickstart_play](Images/QuickStart/play.png)

-11. Drag a tile (what tiles you see here depends on the Deck you chose in step `5`)
+11. Drag a tile (what tiles you see here depends on the Deck you chose in step `5`) from this overlay to the center of the screen.

 12. Watch your console log, observe the dumped out debug information